inventree/InvenTree.github.io/docs/part/views.md

 # Allocations

 The *Allocated* tab displays how many units of this part have been allocated to pending build orders and/or sales orders.
-This tab is only visible if the Part is a *component* (meaning it can be used to make assemblies), or it is *salable* (meanint it can be sold to customers).
+This tab is only visible if the Part is a *component* (meaning it can be used to make assemblies), or it is *salable* (meaning it can be sold to customers).

 # BOM